avestic/avesta/README.md

 - Elasticsearch as the query engine and storage for read models.
 (See [Why Elasticsearch]())
 - GraphQL as the facade for the outside world and client applications (See [Why GraphQL]())

-Strata is fully written in, and uses modern C#/.NET as its foundational platform.
+Zeus is fully written in, and uses modern C#/.NET as its foundational platform.

 # Why NATS:
 NATS is Strata's single most important piece of infrastructure.
 It alone powers and fulfills most of its infrastructure needs.